undistro/zora/docs/cluster-scan.md

 Marvin is the official [Undistro](https://undistro.io) plugin that scans a k8s cluster by performing [CEL (Common Expression Language)](https://github.com/google/cel-spec) expressions.
-And Popeye is a widely used open-source tool for Kubernetes cluster scanning.
+Similarly, Popeye is a widely used open-source tool for k8s cluster scanning.

 ## List cluster issues